SieMatic

-SieMatic Möbelwerke is a German kitchen manufacturer.
+SieMatic Möbelwerke GmbH & Co.
+KG is a German kitchen manufacturer.
 The company was founded in 1929 and has its headquarters in Löhne, North Rhine-Westphalia.
 It delivers its products to over 60 countries worldwide.
 SieMatic is considered among the best-known German luxury brands.
 Since 1998, Ulrich W. Siekmann has been Managing Director of SieMatic, the third generation of his family to run the company.

 In 2007, the company achieved sales of €130.1 million and in 2012 it had roughly 500 employees.